 Per the letter of the law, covered entities must implement reasonable safeguards, limit incidental uses, and avoid prohibited uses and disclosures of PHI, including in connection with the disposal of such information.

 HIPAA’s Impact on Health Care

-HIPAA helped re-shape the way information was handled and disposed of in the health care industry.
+HIPAA helped shape the way information is handled and disposed of in the health care industry.

-- It provides a way to help workers (and their families) transfer and continue their health insurance coverage if or when they lose or change jobs.
+- It provides a way to help workers (and their families) transfer and continuation of their health insurance coverage if or when they lose or change jobs.